carbon-design-system/carbon/docs/guides/support.md

 ### Project

-After assigning the role and serverity, be sure to apply the correct categories in the Github Project:
+After assigning the role and severity, be sure to apply the correct categories in the Github Project:

 - Status